OpenMS/pyopenms-docs/docs/source/first_steps.rst

 summed intensity across the entire range of masses being detected at every point in the analysis.
 Basically, we calculate the total ion current of the whole experiment.

-With this information, we can write a function that calculates the TIC for a given :term:`MS` level:
+With this information, we can write a function that calculates the TIC for a given MS level:

 .. code-block:: python